yangq001/IMP/README.md

 Importance sampling for aSPU

-# R package for IMP without using Rcpp
+# IMPaSPU: R package for IMP without using Rcpp
 *IMPaSPU_0.13.tar.gz*
 See package manual for more description